 Make sure not only current students, but prospective and alumni also feel proud about where they might go to school or where they went to school.

 Part of creating a vision for students to see themselves be with your university throughout their journey involves website design that is modern and feels like you but does not distract the user from the content.

 An example of a website that provides this type of experience comes from Northwestern Bienen School of Music.

 The design of the website shows the prestige and beauty of the school without distracting users from what they need to know about the school, its events, and its happenings.

 If you read one section from this article…

-You do a lot to keep students on campus.
-Your university offers countless organizations and majors, has top ranked programs, helps students with financial aid.
-It has all of the resources to keep students on campus—right there—you just need a place that acts as an easy-to-use, single source of truth for your students.
+Although not the main reason, the countless organizations and majors, the top ranked programs, and assistance with financial aid, all helps with student retention efforts.
+Your institution has all of the resources to keep students on campus—right there—you just need a place that acts as an easy-to-use, single source of truth for your students.